• Tech

 How Do I View Clipboard History On Mac?

-By default, the Mac operating system doesn't save a history of items you've copied to the clipboard.
+By default, the Mac operating systemdoesn't save a history of items you've copied to the clipboard.
 However, you can use third-party apps such as CopyClip, Paste, or Flycut to view clipboard history on Mac.

 How Do I Clear My Clipboard On Mac?